tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@abhinavkale/index.md

 ### introduction

-I'm a second year Engineering student from Pune Institute Of Computer Technology (PICT), javascript lover and want to become Web Developer.
+I'm a second year Engineering student from Pune Institute Of Computer Technology (PICT) javascript lover and want to become Web Developer.

 ## why are you taking this challenge?